kaushalprasadhial/compilation_of_object_detection_models-master/tensorflow_api/README.md

 If you are using an older version of TensorFlow, make sure you use the CUDA and cuDNN versions that are compatible with the TensorFlow version you are using.
 [Here](https://www.tensorflow.org/install/source#tested_build_configurations) is a table showing which version of TensorFlow requires which versions of CUDA and cuDNN.

 Be sure to install [Anaconda](https://www.anaconda.com/distribution/#download-section) as instructed in the video, because the Anaconda virtual environment will be used for the rest of this tutorial.
-(Note: The current version of Anaconda uses Python 3.7, which is not officially supported by TensorFlow.
-However, when creating an Anaconda virtual environment during Step 2d of this tutorial, we will tell it to use Python 3.5.)

 Visit [TensorFlow's website](https://www.tensorflow.org/install) for further installation details, including how to install it on other operating systems (like Linux).
 The [object detection repository](https://github.com/tensorflow/models/tree/master/research/object_detection) itself also has [installation instructions](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md).